ubc-cpsc455-2024S/project-16_dev_dynasty/README.md

 The React JavaScript library and MaterialUI component library were integrated to develop a dynamic, responsive, and visually appealing user interface composed of reusable JSX components.
 React's component-based architecture allowed for modular development, promoting code reusability, consistent styling, easier collaboration, and simplified revisions.
 Redux was used to manage and update the global application state, ensuring data consistency across components and enabling efficient state transitions.

-In the frontend we broke down out our code into the following folders each with the following utility:
+In the frontend we organized our code into the following folders each with the following utility:

 ```
 Frontend/